jnvfalkenried/svt/README.md

 The **TikTok Data Intelligence Application** is a streamlined, open-source solution for retrieving and analyzing TikTok content.
 Built with both user-friendliness and technical flexibility in mind, this platform provides an intuitive interface along with a customizable architecture that developers can extend and adapt to their specific needs.

+This application was created as a product for the Swedish National Television Company, Sveriges Television (SVT).
+SVT asked us to build an application that fetches and processes open source tiktok data.

 ---

 ## Table of Contents